astromcquinn/gridSPH/README.md

 Code grids SPH particles and does simple analysis on them.

-#example for how to run code is read_gadget.ipynb
+Example for how to run code is read_gadget.ipynb